DigitalDisco/duplicate_checker_python/README.md

 # duplicate_checker_python
-A duplicate checker tool made in python which allows for scanning of work to identify similarites
+A duplicate checker tool made in python which allows for scanning of work to identify similarites.
+I decided against not including my medium sized and huge sized text folders as I could demo those myself.
+The program is capable, much like the other, in taking huge amounts of data, and scanning through them quickly and efficiently, this time using hash tables.
+Instructions are again kept in a seperate readme file, but i would be more than happy to demo it for any companies dealing with huge chunks of data and/or data analysis (or are just interested in fun python code).